-Anyone from a parish or Catholic school, including a pastor, administrator, parent etc., may contact the Director of the Office of Catechesis and Evangelization (608-791-2658) to receive guidance and/or information on recommended resources.
+Anyone from a parish or Catholic school, including a pastor, administrator, parent etc., may contact the Director of the Office of Catechesis and Evangelization at 608-791-2658 to receive guidance and/or recommended resources from the MPSN consultant.

 "We proclaim that if any disabled person is prevented from active participation, the Church community is incomplete.
 We call upon Church leadership throughout the country to encourage conversion of mind and heart, so that all persons with disabilities may be invited to worship and to every level of service as full members of the Body of Christ."